peristron/signalfoundry_v3/README.md

 - global term frequency;
 - document frequency across synthetic document chunks;
-- an inverse-document-frequency adjustment.
+- a smoothed inverse-document-frequency adjustment.

 Only terms appearing in more than one document chunk are considered.
+The smoothed calculation avoids negative IDF values when a term appears throughout the retained document set.
 This is a custom directional implementation rather than a full phrase-extraction pipeline.

 It helps answer: